aduy2408/gymfixer/LLM.md

 This avoids sticking in `LOWERING` or `ASCENDING` solely because of the previous phase.

-## 8. Key Correction Frames
+## 8. Rep Breakdown and Errors Detected

-`/posture/analyze-video` can return mistake frames with skeleton overlays.
-The selector prioritizes spaced-apart frames that introduce different problem feedback.
-It is intended to show distinct correction moments, not every repeated bad frame.
+`/posture/analyze-video` groups form issues by rep in `summary.rep_breakdown`.
+The analysis page uses this data to show `Errors Detected`: each listed rep has the distinct issues found in that rep and, when available, one representative skeleton frame.
+The UI intentionally hides setup/no-person frames and repeated frame counts because they are not actionable for the user.

+Preview frame selection still exists as a support mechanism.
+It returns a small set of skeleton overlays for problem frames, not every bad frame.

 Frontend options: